nikoloco2004/TimbreMind/README.md

 pip install -r requirements.txt
 ```

-The dependencies are intentionally lightweight: NumPy for numerical
+The dependencies stay approachable: NumPy for numerical computations,
-computations, SciPy for robust ``.wav`` loading, and Matplotlib for the
+SciPy for robust ``.wav`` loading, Matplotlib for rendering, and
-final render.
+SimpleAudio for cross-platform playback inside the live viewer.

 ## Usage